-UniFiji Scoops 3rd Best Paper Award
+UniFiji scoops 3rd Best Paper Award

-From Left- Co-author Mr.Lionel Joseph, Ms. Priyatma SIngh, Dean of SOST Professor Shawkat Ali, Ms. Drishna Charan and Mr. Ravneel Raj.
-Photo: UNI FIJI.
+Caption: From Left- Co-author Mr.Lionel Joseph, Ms. Priyatma SIngh, Dean of SOST Professor Shawkat Ali, Ms. Drishna Charan and Mr. Ravneel Raj.
+Photo; UNIFIJI.

 The Pacific region is highly vulnerable to the adverse impacts of climate change due to their high dependence on natural resources and limited access to funding and latest technology.
 Developing resilient coastal communities in the Pacific require better understanding of climate change impacts.